buyco/hiring_challenges/backend_dev_challenge.rst

 Modify the logic so that we store the volume of each metal box (based on what is sent through the API).
 The volume must be stored in a separate table from the main data.

-Writing the data and processing the data must be done in parallel / concurrently / asynchronously, using the most recent recommended method for the chosen language.
+Writing the data and processing the data must be done in parallel, or concurrently, or asynchronously.
+This using the most recent recommended method for the chosen language.

 Validation
 ----------